-7. Bring small change
+7. Bring small change on overnight buses

 You never know what hidden costs you may encounter when travelling in different countries.
 In many parts of South America, porters at the bus terminals load your luggage into the hold, and expect a small tip for their efforts.
 It’s considered very bad etiquette not to give anything.

 You also might need to pay a small fee to use toilets on the way, or even to cross a border (we had to pay 20 bolivianos each to leave Bolivia, for example).
 To avoid any awkward or unpleasant situations, it’s a good idea to bring a handful of loose change.